micahwierenga/css-box-model-and-positioning/readme.md

 - Compare inline-block, block, and inline.
 - How do floats work with clears to create a multicolumn layout?

-## Positioning Excercise - Living Box Model
+## Positioning Excercise: Living Box Model

 Let's recap the CSS box model.
 It's main properties are: